Find a Part Now

 The Turbine Car was styled in the Chrysler studios under the direction of Elwood Engel, who had worked for the Ford Motor Company before moving to Chrysler.
 Due to its resemblance to the Engel-designed Ford Thunderbird, the car is occasionally called the "Englebird".
 According to Huebner, the design was intended to compete with the Chevrolet Corvette in addition to the Thunderbird.

 The car's bodies were handmade by Italian design studio Ghia, which had built several concept cars for Chrysler (including the Imperial limousines and the Norseman).
 The mostly completed Turbine Car bodies, which were assembled, painted, trimmed, and upholstered by Ghia in Italy, were shipped to Chrysler's Greenfield Road turbine facility in Detroit for final assembly; this consisted of installing the turbine engines, TorqueFlite transmissions, electrical wiring, and components such as radios and heaters.
-Building an individual car may have cost as much as $55,000 (equivalent to $519,000 in 2022); Virgil Exner, Jr., estimates that the bodies themselves cost about $20,000 (equivalent to $189,000 in 2022), although Chrysler never revealed the cost of each turbine engine.
+Building an individual car may have cost as much as $55,000 (equivalent to $540,000 in 2023); Virgil Exner, Jr., estimates that the bodies themselves cost about $20,000 (equivalent to $196,000 in 2023).
+However, Chrysler never revealed the cost of each turbine engine.

 The first five cars were completed in early 1962 as prototypes used for troubleshooting; each was slightly different from the others, varying in exterior color, interior upholstery, and roof material.
 Early problems discovered from the prototypes included sluggish acceleration (attributed in part to the relatively heavy hand-built bodies) and vibration, ultimately determined to be caused by the tire treads and noticeable due to the unusual smoothness of the turbine engine.